yanzipei/noise-robust-style-transfer/README.md

 The codes are fully tested on Ubuntu 18.04 and Python 3.7.
 The codes should be able to run on other operation systems,e.g. Windows, and Python 3+ versions.

-Please install requirements by `pip install -r requirements.txt`
+Please install requirements by `pip install -r requirements.txt`.

 ## Instruction
 You may simly follow the instruction in the original repo: